xpybuild/xpybuild/README.rst

 Full documentation is available here: https://xpybuild.github.io/xpybuild/

-The above example shows the Jar, FilteredCopy and Zip targets, but explore the `xpybuild.targets` package to see C/C++ and C# support, and see what else is available.
+The above example shows the Jar, FilteredCopy and Zip targets, but explore the `xpybuild.targets` package to see C/C++ and C# support, and the other available targets.
 The `xpybuild.pathsets` module explains more about the powerful "PathSet" concept that powers xpybuild's dependency and up-to-dateness checking.
 See `xpybuild.propertysupport` for more about properties and options.